-Harvey M. Shaner Jr. was born in 1926 to Harvey and Carrie (Schneck) Shaner of Pottstown Landing, Pennsylvania.
+Harvey M. Shaner Jr. was born on December 9, 1925 to Harvey and Carrie (Schneck) Shaner of Pottstown Landing, Pennsylvania.
 Harvey Jr. was the younger of two children.
 Harvey attended the North Coventry High school but left in his senior year to enlist in the Army in March, 1944.

-Private First Class Harvey M. Shaner, Jr. was Killed In Action on April 26, 1945 in Kapfelberg, Germany.
-His parents first received a telegram that Harvey was Missing In Action, then soon followed by a telegram in May that their son was Killed In Action.
-Harvey was buried in a local military cemetery, and a memorial service was held in his community a year after his death.
+Private First Class Harvey M. Shaner, Jr. was killed in action on April 26, 1945 in Kapfelberg, Germany.
+His parents first received a telegram that Harvey was missing in action, soon followed by a telegram in May that their son was killed in action.
+Harvey was buried in a local military cemetery, and a memorial service was held in his hometown a year after his death.

-Harvey’s brother, Warren served during the war in the Navy.
+Harvey’s brother, Warren also served during the war in the Navy.